Time to update the statistics…

 According to the latest survey just released by the National Association of Realtors, 80 percent of all buyers seeking to purchase a home did at least some searching online…

 …By what means do homebuyers find the agent they choose to work with?
 We’ve already said that word-of-mouth is the method most often used, but who do the recommendations come from?
 Friends?
 Trust authorities?
-Internet?Why the “new” homebuyer needs a new brokerageEvolution is key to serving the next generation of buyers READ MORE
+Internet?What to look for when you’re choosing a brokerageTwo industry leaders on why they joined an established network READ MORE

 He correctly posits the idea that a blog can quickly and easily establishes an agent as an authority and build their word-of-mouth credibility.